TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

   > new C<List<_>, string>(...); // Type inference is invoked.
   > ```

-* When the method invocation contains type argument list containing inferred type argument, the input for type inference is extended as follows:
+* When the method invocation contains a type argument list containing inferred type argument, the input for type inference is extended as follows:
-  * We replace each `_` identifier by a new type variable `X`.
+  * We replace each `_` identifier with a new type variable `X`.
-  * We perform *shape type inference* from each type argument to corresponding type parameter.
+  * We perform *shape inference* from each type argument to the corresponding type parameter.

-* Inputs for constructor type inference is constructed as follows:
+* Inputs for **constructor type inference** are constructed as follows:
-  * If the inferred type contains nonempty *type_argument_list*, we process it in the same manner as in method invocation.
+  * If the inferred type contains a nonempty *type_argument_list*, we process it in the same manner as in the method invocation.
   * If the target type should be used based on the expression binding, perform *upper-bound inference* from it to the type containing the constructor
-  * If the expression contains object initializer list, for each element of the list perform *lower-bound inference* from the type of the element to the type of *initializer_target*.
+  * If the expression contains an *object_initializer_list*, for each *initializer_element* of the list perform *lower-bound inference* from the type of the element to the type of *initializer_target*.
 If the binding of the element fails, skip it.
-  * If the expression contains *where* clauses defining type constrains of type parameters of the type containing constructor, for each constrain not representing constructor constrain, reference type constrain, value type constraint and unmanaged type constraint perform *lowr-bound inference* from the constraint to the corresponding type parameter.
+  * If the expression contains *where* clauses defining type constraints of type parameters of the type containing constructor, for each constraint not representing *constructor* constrain, *reference type constraint*, *value type constraint* and *unmanaged type constraint* perform *lower-bound inference* from the constraint to the corresponding type parameter.
-  * If the expression contains a collection initializer list and the type doesn't have overloads of the `Add` method, for each *initializer_element* of the list perform *lower-bound inference* from the types of the elements contained in the *initializer_element* to the types of the method's parameters.
+  * If the expression contains a *collection_initializer_list* and the type doesn't have overloads of the `Add` method, for each *initializer_element* of the list perform *lower-bound inference* from the types of the elements contained in the *initializer_element* to the types of the method's parameters.
 If the binding of any element fails, skip it.
-  * If the expression contains indicies in a collection initialozer list, use the indexer defined in the type and perform *lower_bound_inference* from the types in *initializer_element* to types of matching parameters of the indexer.
+  * If the expression contains a *collection_initializer_list* using an indexer, use the indexer defined in the type and perform *lower_bound_inference* from the types in *initializer_element* to types of matching parameters of the indexer.

+* Arguments binding
+  * It can happen that an argument of an expression will be *object_creation_expression*, which needs a target type to be successful binded.
+  * In these situations, we behave like the type of the argument is unknown and bind it when we will know the target type.
+  * We treat it in the same manner as an unconverted *new()* operator.

-#### Type inference algorith change
+#### Type inference algorithm change

 * Shape dependence
   * An *unfixed* type variable `Xᵢ` *shape-depends directly on* an *unfixed* type variable `Xₑ` if `Xₑ` represents *inferred_type_argument* and it is contained in *shape bound* of the type variable `Xᵢ`.